codello/dotfiles/roles/macos/README.md

   # Automatically restart if the computer freezes.
   restart_after_freeze: on

   # The delay in minutes until the computer goes to sleep.
-Set to `off` to prevent the computer from going to sleep.
+  # Set to `off` to prevent the computer from going to sleep.
+  computer_sleep: 5

+  # The delay in minutes until the display goes to sleep.
+  # Set to `off` to prevent the display from going to sleep.
-  sleep_delay: 1
+  display_sleep: 1
 ```

 Each value can also be set to the `null` value to keep the respective setting untouched.